 D. Have data insights surfaced and prioritized for them rather than searching for a needle in a haystack of reports.

 For most companies, Learning and Development stops at the Store Manager level.
 Going beyond this, self-development requires jumping into the deep end and swimming.
 However, the jump from Store Manager to looking after a portfolio of stores is an incredibly challenging shift.
 Delegation, prioritization, people management – all become a lot more difficult at this stage of the career ladder.
 Specific development and curriculums are needed to support this transition.

-If you’re looking for ways to make these improvements, I have pulled together a more in-depth framework called ‘Coaching Conversations’.
-These redefine goal of them is to make sure that managers and their stores are improving and developing to drive better business performance.
+If you’re looking for ways to make these improvements, I have pulled together a more in-depth framework called ‘Agile Coaching’.
+The ultimate goal of the framework is to make sure that managers and their stores are improving and developing to drive better business performance.

-In discussing with Leaders we realize there are a number of questions on how to execute a good Coaching Conversation.
+In discussing with Leaders we realized there are a number of questions on how to execute good Agile Coaching.
 So we’ve created a guide giving a view of how to prepare, what to cover, how to think about Goals, what the data says is best practice, and how a tool like Quorso can help.
 Complete the form below to be emailed a copy.